nimesko/vibe-types/README.md

 If you want to run, just see the **scripts** inside **package.json** or, if you want to see more details about want code can do, just read below and you will see.

 - why_performance_matters-render-single
-  Run the emulated render engine using just one type of component
+  - Run the emulated render engine using just one type of component
 - why_performance_matters-render
-  Run the emulated render engine using a lot of types of components
+  - Run the emulated render engine using a lot of types of components
 - why_trustworthy-random-js
-  Run one script that output's an random number
+  - Run one script that output's an random number
 - why_trustworthy-random-ts
-  Run the version of why_trustworthy-random in TypeScript
+  - Run the version of why_trustworthy-random in TypeScript
 - why_trustworthy-streams-js
-  Run an application that use streams to uppercase strings
+  - Run an application that use streams to uppercase strings
 - why_trustworthy-streams-ts
-  Run the version of why_trustworthy-streams in TypeScript
+  - Run the version of why_trustworthy-streams in TypeScript
 - type-person-ts
+  - Run a simple example of how to use the types
+- type-geometry-ts
-  Run a simple example of how to use the types
+  - Run a simple example of how to use the types

 ## Contributing